rancher/docs/content/rancher/v2.x/en/installation/references/_index.md

 ### Local Node Traffic

 Ports marked as `local traffic` in the above requirements (e.g. `9099/tcp`) are used for Kubernetes healthchecks (`livenessProbe` and`readinessProbe`).
 These healthchecks are executed on the node itself.
 In most cloud environments, this local traffic is allowed by default.

+However, this traffic may be blocked when:

-When you have applied strict host firewall policies on the node, or when you are using nodes that have multiple interfaces (multihomed), this traffic may get blocked.
-In this case, you have to explicitely allow this traffic in your host firewall, or in case of public/private cloud hosted machines (i.e. AWS or OpenStack), in your security group configuration.
-Keep in mind that when using a security group as Source or Destination in your security group, that this only applies to the private interface of the nodes/instances.
+- You have applied strict host firewall policies on the node.
+- You are using nodes that have multiple interfaces (multihomed).

+In these cases, you have to explicitly allow this traffic in your host firewall, or in case of public/private cloud hosted machines (i.e. AWS or OpenStack), in your security group configuration.
+Keep in mind that when using a security group as source or destination in your security group, explicitly opening ports only applies to the private interface of the nodes/instances.

 ### Rancher AWS EC2 security group